Frank LoMonte, J.D.

-Prior to embarking on his legal career, he was an award-winning investigative journalist and political columnist.
+Prior to embarking on his legal career, he was an investigative journalist and political columnist.
 He was the capitol correspondent for the Florida Times Union (Jacksonville), Washington correspondent for Morris News Service and the Atlanta bureau chief for Morris.

 He was the Otis Brumby Distinguished Visiting Professor of Law at the Georgia Law School in spring-summer 2014 and has been a lecturer since 2015 in the University of Georgia Washington Program, teaching a course for undergraduates on “Law of Social Media.”

 Frank received his B.A. from Georgia State University in 1994 and his J.D., from the University of Georgia School of Law in 2000 magna cum laude.
 His work on behalf of open government and journalists’ rights has been recognized with numerous awards, including the American Library Association’s “Freedom to Read Foundation Roll of Honor” and the National Press Photographers’ Association First Amendment Award.
 The College Media Association offers an annual award in his name to honor special distinction in ethical journalism.

 J.D., University of Georgia School of Law, 2000

 - Frank LoMonte Receives Washington, D.C.
 Pro SPJ Chapter’s 2022 Distinguished Service Award (June 23, 2022)

 - Frank LoMonte Co-Authors Article on How Workplace Gag Rules Frustrate Police Accountability (April 28, 2022)